rburkholder/pre-polestar/README.md

 pre-polestar
 ============

+<< this project is no longer active, my recent thoughts are reflected in my 'nodestar' project >>

 This is a quick prototype to test python, flask, and rethinkdb

 The rethinkdb schema is described in designer.xml, and can be cut/paste into http://ondras.zarovi.cz/sql/demo/